|Excel Orthopaedics and Sports Medicine

 - Location of fracture on the bone (proximal, middle, or distal third of the bone shaft)

-- Shape of the fractured ends — bones can break all kinds of ways, such as straight across (transverse), or angled (oblique)
+- Shape of the fractured ends — bones can break all kinds of ways, such as straight across (transverse), angled (oblique), or spiraled (spiral)

 - Position of the fractured edges (angulated or displaced)

 - Two parts